Hashimoto’s and Graves’ Disease: What’s the Difference?

 Because of this, you should never use your symptoms as a means to diagnose which thyroid condition you have.

 In addition to your symptoms, you should also look at your thyroid antibody status.

-Antibodies which are typically associated with Graves' disease include antibodies to the TSH-R whereas antibodies typically associated with Hashimoto's thyroiditis include anti TPO antibodies and thyroglobulin antibodies.
+Antibodies that are typically associated with Graves’ disease include antibodies to the TSH-R whereas antibodies typically associated with Hashimoto’s thyroiditis include anti-TPO antibodies and thyroglobulin antibodies.